taylorlightbourne/post-vid/post-vid/README.md

 ### Future Additions:

-* Would like to experiment editing my code to get images to appear on the single events page.
-Props help generate the other details on that page, but the images will not load due to a timing issue.
+* Would like for images to appear on the single events page.
 * Would like to add the feature to go to the previous page without having to retype the keyword entered.
 * Would like for the error page to also appear when no events match the keyword entered.